SergioCoboLopez/Workshop_ESA/docs/acknowledgements/index.md

 # Acknowledgements

-Discuss the impact of the work in relation to the community and how it can move society forward.
+[Toni Luque](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en) and the [luquelab](https://www.luquelab.com/) provided the template and expertise for this repository.

-Include all acknowledgements.
+Jenna Aquino provided invaluable help in developing the models for GoldSim.